 Carol graduated from Linton HS as well as SUNY Brockport.
 She taught health at Mont Pleasant High School, then special education for more than two decades at Duanesburg Central School.
 At Duanesburg CSD, she served on the scholarship committee and others while supporting her three sons in the Schenectady City School District and beyond.

 Monique's first experience with WGGS was in a high school Girls' Circle.
 Later, she served as a Muse.
 After working as an EMT at Mohawk Ambulance Services, Monique took a position as one of two Peer Mediation Coordinators for SCSD middle schoolers.
 Monique explains, "I help students with conflict resolution and weighing their options aside from verbal or physical altercations.
 I think helping is worthwhile because I vowed to myself to be the person for others that I needed when I was their age.
 If I can be that shining light of guidance for others, I'm willing to do so."

 Lakeia served as a Muse at Central Park Middle School and currently works as a mental health counselor for SEAT (Social Enterprise and Training for 16-24 year old out-of-school youth).
 Lakeia grew up in Schenectady, and her dad was Schenectady City Councilman Joe Allen.

-Pam was a previous Muse at Central Park Middle School, and for the past two years she has been a Muse at Oneida Middle School.
-She will transition to Schenectady High School as a Muse to maintain a connection with her Oneida girls.
+Pam was a previous Muse at Central Park Middle School and at Oneida Middle School.
 Pam is active at her church and in the community.
 She volunteers with the SICM Food Pantry, serves as a Board Member with Safe Inc. of Schenectady County and with the YWCA in Schenectady.